On K-stability of Calabi-Yau fibrations: Abstract

 \section{Abstract}

-We study K-stability of algebraic fiber spaces.
-In this paper, we prove that Calabi-Yau fibrations over curves are uniformly K-stable in an adiabatic sense if and only if the base curves are log-twisted K-stable, where log-twisted K-stability is a variant of K-stability.
-Moreover, we prove that there are cscK metrics on rational elliptic surfaces that have only reduced fibers.
+We show that Calabi-Yau fibrations over curves are uniformly K-stable in an adiabatic sense if and only if the base curves are K-stable in the log-twisted sense.
+Moreover, we prove that there are cscK metrics for such fibrations when the total spaces are smooth.